 - Significant assumptions of the Policy.

 - Cost allocation.

 - Calculating the development contributions.

-- Schedule 1 Development contribution asset information, calculations and charges per catchment.
+- Schedule 1 Development contributions asset information, calculations and charges by catchments.

-Part 3: Catchment maps for development contributions
+Part 3: Catchment maps

 9. Part 3 provides the catchment maps that show where the development contributions in the Policy apply.